goldin2008/Note/ds.md

 > https://christophergs.com/machine%20learning/2019/03/17/how-to-deploy-machine-learning-models/

+#### ML System Monitoring ####
-***ML System Monitoring*** The monitoring of machine learning models refers to the ways we track and understand our model performance in production from both a data science and operational perspective.
+The monitoring of machine learning models refers to the ways we track and understand our model performance in production from both a data science and operational perspective.
 Inadequate monitoring can lead to incorrect models left unchecked in production, stale models that stop adding business value, or subtle bugs in models that appear over time and never get caught.
 When ML is at the core of your business, a failure to catch these sorts of bugs can be a bankruptcy-inducing event - particularly if your company operates in a regulated environment.
 1. `Model Building`: Understanding the problem, data preparation, feature engineering and initial code.
 Typical artifacts are rough Jupyter notebooks.
 2. `Model Evaluation and Experimentation`: Feature selection, hyperparameter tuning, and comparing the effectiveness of different algorithms on the given problem.
 Typical artifacts include notebooks with stats and graphs evaluating feature weights, accuracy, precision, and Receiver Operating Characteristics (ROC).
 3. `Productionize Model`: Taking “research” code and preparing it so it can be deployed.
 Typical artifacts are production-grade code, which in some cases will be in a completely different programming language and/or framework.
 4. `Testing`: Ensuring that production code behaves in the way we expect it to, and that its results match those we saw during the Model Evaluation and Experimentation phase.
 Typical artifacts are test cases.
 5. `Deployment`: Getting the model into production where it can start adding value by serving predictions.
 Typical artifacts are APIs for accessing the model.
 6. `Monitoring and Observability`: The final phase, where we ensure our model is doing what we expect it to in production.
 The subject of this blog post.

+***Monitoring Scenarios*** The first scenario is simply the deployment of a brand new model.
+The second scenario is where we completely replace this model with an entirely different model.
+The third scenario (on the right) is very common and implies making small tweaks to our current live model.
+Say we have a model in production, and one variable becomes unavailable, so we need to re-deploy that model without that feature.
+Or alternatively we develop a super feature that we think is going to be awesomely predictive, and we want to re-deploy our model, but now taking that new feature as an additional input.

 ![Diagram of rsz_system_monitoring.](rsz_system_monitoring.png)